aaronbloomfield/ics/hws/hw-forensics.md

 set](../slides/forensics.html#/).
 You can use differently named equivalents in differing operating systems.

-**You may NOT use any OTHER existing digital forensic tools for this assignment,** beyond the what is mentioned in the previous paragraph.
+Note that, as mentioned in the slides, autopsy does not do a very good job undeleting files on an ext4 file system.
+You will want to use photorec for that (also installed on the VB image).

+**You may NOT use any OTHER existing digital forensic tools for this assignment,** beyond the what is mentioned in the previous two paragraphs.
 You are to use your knowledge of forensics, the [forensics slide set](../slides/forensics.html#/), and the existing OS commands.
 In particular, the "Techniques" section of that slide set has the necessary techniques to find what can be found on this disk image.
 We recommend learning a few commands: `strings`, `find`, and `grep` may be particularly useful for Linux.
 You can Google for equivalents in other OSes.
 Note that some of the information on the disk image was specifically designed to NOT be able to be (easily) found with Autopsy / SleuthKit.

 If you are ***NOT*** using the course VirtualBox image, you can install Autopsy by viewing the [details at Autopsy's